-Supportive measures (also referred to as "interim protective measures") are non-disciplinary, nonpunitive individualized services offered as appropriate, as reasonably available, and without fee or charge to a complainant or respondent, irrespective of whether a formal complaint has been filed.
+Supportive measures (also referred to as "interim protective measures") are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to a complainant or respondent.
+Supportive measures are designed to restore or preserve equal access the College's education program or activity without unreasonably burdening a party, including measures designed to protect the safety of all parties or the College's educational environment, or to deter sexual harassment.
+Supportive measures can be offered irrespective of whether a formal complaint has been filed.